IB CAS (Creativity, Activity, Service)

 From its beginning, Eugene IHS has made experiential learning a part of our identity.
 We are committed to Creativity, Activity, and Service (CAS) as an aspect of an international studies curriculum, for it is one more way students gain confidence and knowledge in a broader world than home and school.

-The CAS experience as a whole should show evidence of the eight CAS learning outcomes:
+The CAS experience as a whole should show evidence of the seven CAS learning outcomes:

-All students in Eugene IHS are expectied to fulfill the CAS requirments.
+All students in Eugene IHS are expected to fulfill the CAS requirements.

 Creativity: Exploring or extending ideas related to an original or interpretive product or performance (IB Creativity, Activity, Service Guide, page 8).
 Creativity in CAS provides students with the opportunity to explore their own sense of original thinking and expression.
 Creativity will come from the student’s talents, interests, passions, emotional responses, and imagination; the form of expression is limitless.
 This may include visual and performing arts, digital design, writing, film, culinary arts, crafts and composition.
 Students are encouraged to engage in creative endeavors that move them beyond the familiar, broadening their scope from conventional to unconventional thinking (IB Creativity, Activity, Service Guide, page 18).
 In a student’s CAS program, creativity fosters an appreciation for the arts.